 How much free time will I have on the program?Students may allocate their free time consistent with class responsibilities.
 These are academic programs so students are expected to attend the classes for which they have enrolled.
 There is ample free time.
 Most weekends are free but check with your leader or designated on-site coordinator to be sure.
 Do not make extensive "break" plans until you arrive in the country to verify class dates.

 Who is in charge?The faculty leader or our designated on-site coordinator administers all aspects of the program.
-The administrator has the right to terminate the participation of any individual whose conduct disrupts the program, offends persons in the host country, breaks the law, or endangers someone.
+The administrator has the right to terminate the participation of any individual whose conduct disrupts the program, offends persons in the host country or state, breaks the law, or endangers someone.

-Do I need a passport or visa?Yes, acquisition of a valid passport is the responsibility of the student.
+Do I need a passport or visa?Yes, for study abroad programs, acquisition of a valid passport is the responsibility of the student.
 Information on the process will be given to you upon request.
 It will save all of us additional stress if you already have your passport when you apply to a study abroad program.

 When visas are required